-Child custody is a legal arrangement between a parent and child, involving the child’s welfare and primary care, in light of a separation or divorce.
+Child custody is a legal arrangement between a parent and child involving the child’s welfare and primary care, in light of a separation or divorce.
 Child custody often involves the child being with one parent more than the other, and can be one of the most emotional and delicate issues in a separation or divorce.
 Even if parents have joint custody of a child, sharing responsibilities and duties, the child will often live with one parent and visit with another or live with each parent on an alternate basis.
 In cases of sole custody, a child lives with one parent with visitation rights from the other.
 Both parties should keep in mind that the ”best interests” of their child should be the main objective, while negotiating custodial rights.
-An experienced family law attorney can help keep your child’s best interests aligned in your case, taking both parties into consideration.
+An experienced Texas child custody attorney can help keep your child’s best interests aligned in your case while taking both parties into consideration.

 Custody and Parenting